-The agent may help individual consumers or small employers to create their account with the Health Insurance Marketplace or SHOP Marketplace if needed, but consumers, or a legally authorized representative, must create their own Marketplace username and password.
+The agent may help individual consumers to create their account with the Health Insurance Marketplace if needed, but consumers, or a legally authorized representative, must create their own Marketplace username and password.
 Consumers shouldn’t share this information with third parties, including health insurance agents.

 If the consumer is using the Health Insurance Marketplace website with the help of an agent, all qualified heath plan choices will be displayed.
 If the agent goes through an insurance company portal, all plans available through the Health Insurance Marketplace may not be shown but other plans available in the market outside the exchange, that aren’t eligible for the advance premium tax credit, may be shown.
 Consumers should ask the insurance agent if they’re being shown all of the plans available through the Health Insurance Marketplace and whether tax credits or cost sharing reductions apply to the plans they are looking at.

 All agents must follow applicable Kansas laws, regulations, and Health Insurance Marketplace requirements, including standards related to relationships or appointments with insurance companies.